Doubly Robust and Efficient Calibration of Prediction Sets for Right-Censored Time-to-Event Outcomes: IPCW and AIPCW Methods

-Algorithm \ref{algo:IPCW} provides a detailed description of this procedure.
+Algorithm~\ref{algo:IPCW} in the Supplementary Material provides a detailed description of this procedure.

 The method described above can be extended to a general non-conformity score computed on an independent sample.
 Let $R:\mathbb{R}^{d+1}\rightarrow\mathbb{R}$ be an arbitrary function defining a given non-conformity score.
 One may think of $R$ as a fixed non-stochastic function.
 This framework allows us to select $R$ to be of a simple form, such as $T$, or of more general form determined by the data, depending on the problem.
-If the LPB $\hat{L}$ is chosen to be the ``pseudo-quantile'', i.e., the estimated conditional quantile of $T$ given $X$, then $R$ is defined through
+If the LPB $\hat{L}$ is chosen to be the estimated conditional quantile of $T$ given $X$, then $R$ is defined through

 implying that under correct specification of $\hat q_{T\mid X}$, $R(X,T)$ matches the estimated conditional cumulative distribution function $\hat F_{T\mid X}(T\mid X)$.
 In general, for any non-conformity score $R$, there is a corresponding LPB $\hat{L}$, which one may recover from an expression for $R$.
 Heretoafter, we will use $R$ to indicate that our methodology allows for an arbitrary choice of non-conformity score.
-The detailed algorithm describing this procedure in the case of a general non-conformity score $R$ can be found in the Supplementary Material.
+The detailed description of this procedure for a general non-conformity score $R$ is given in Algorithm~\ref{algo:IPCW-R} in the Supplementary Material.

-In Theorem \ref{thm:valid-IPCW}, we establish the asymptotic coverage guarantee for the LPB constructed through the procedure described above.
-We present the result in the case of a general non-conformity score $R$.
-The following positivity assumption is required on the conditional survival curve of $C\mid X$ and its estimator. \begin{assumption}[Positivity] There exists $0< s_0<\infty$ such that